kluctl/kluctl/docs/reference/commands/common-arguments.md

 Project arguments:
   Define where and how to load the kluctl project and its components from.

   -a, --arg stringArray                        Passes a template argument in the form of name=value.
-Nested args can
+Nested args
-                                             be set with the '-a my.nested.arg=value' syntax.
+                                               can be set with the '-a my.nested.arg=value' syntax.
 Values are interpreted as yaml values, meaning that 'true' and 'false' will lead to boolean values and numbers will be treated as numbers.
 Use quotes if you want these to be treated as strings.
-If the value starts with
-                                             @, it is treated as a file, meaning that the contents of the file will be loaded and treated as yaml.
+If the value starts with @, it is treated as a file, meaning that the contents of the file will be loaded and treated as yaml.
       --args-from-file stringArray             Loads a yaml file and makes it available as arguments, meaning that they will be available thought the global 'args' variable.
       --context string                         Overrides the context name specified in the target.
 If the selected target does not specify a context or the no-name target is used, --context will override the currently active context.
       --git-cache-update-interval duration     Specify the time to wait between git cache updates.
 Defaults to not wait at all and always updating caches.
+      --local-git-group-override stringArray   Specify a pattern for any git repository url override'.
+Usage 'gitlab.com:others/sub-org=/local/path/to/my-forks'.
+Affected are
-      --local-git-override stringArray       Specify a local git override in the form of 'github.com:my-org/my-repo=/local/path/to/override'.
-This will cause
+                                               all source repositories which url/path is matching --local-git-override stringArray         Specify a single repository local git override in the form of 'github.com:my-org/my-repo=/local/path/to/override'.
+This will
-                                             kluctl to not use git to clone for the specified repository but instead use the local directory.
+                                               cause kluctl to not use git to clone for the specified repository but instead use the local directory.
 This is useful in case you need to test out changes in external git repositories without pushing them.
-                                             To only override a single branch of the repo, use 'github.com:my-org/my-repo:my-branch=/local/path/to/override'
+To only override a single branch of the repo, use 'github.com:my-org/my-repo:my-branch=/local/path/to/override' -c, --project-config existingfile            Location of the .kluctl.yaml config file.
-      --local-git-group-override stringArray As '--local-git-override' but rewrite any source git repository where 'url:path' prefix is matching pattern on left side of '=' expression.
-                                             'github.com:other-org=/local/path/to/my-forks'
-  -c, --project-config existingfile          Location of the .kluctl.yaml config file.
 Defaults to
                                                $PROJECT/.kluctl.yaml
       --project-dir existingdir                Specify the project directory.
 Defaults to the current working directory.
   -t, --target string                          Target name to run command for.
 Target must exist in .kluctl.yaml.
   -T, --target-name-override string            Overrides the target name.
 If -t is used at the same time, then the
                                                target will be looked up based on -t <name> and then renamed to the value of -T. If no target is specified via -t, then the no-name target is renamed to the value of -T.
       --timeout duration                       Specify timeout for all operations, including loading of the project, all external api calls and waiting for readiness. (default 10m0s)

 ```
 <!-- END SECTION -->